NoahGX/DBT-ELT-Data-Pipeline/README.md

 - **Snowflake Integration**: Secure connection and data management within the Snowflake cloud data warehouse.
 - **Astronomer Cosmos Integration**: Simplifies the integration of dbt within Airflow.
 - **Data Quality Assurance**: Implemented tests and validations to ensure data integrity.
-- **Scalable and Maintainable**: Easy to scale and maintain due to modular design and use of industry-standard tools.
+- **Scalable**: Easy to scale and maintain due to modular design and use of industry-standard tools.

 ## Usage
 ### Starting the Airflow Environment